vaemendis/ubooquity-doc/pages/installation-guide.md

 You're all set!
-Go back to the dekstop interface and click on the **Library** button to access your books.
+Go back to the desktop interface and click on the **Library** button to access your books.

 ## Going further